 A provisional driver’s license is one that allows you to drive for limited purposes during a suspension of your license.
 You will usually be restricted to driving to and from work or performing work-related duties.
 Provisional driver’s license hearings can result in your retaining partial driving privileges during a suspension for points or non-payment of child support.
 You can lose a provisional license if you are caught driving outside of your stated restriction or if you get any traffic ticket during the provisional period.

 The loss of your driving privileges can throw your life into a tailspin.
 Don’t go into a DMV hearing alone.
-Take your lawyer to advocate for the best outcome for you.
-Call the Colorado Springs Law Offices of Steven T. Rodemer for the experienced professional help you need.
+Bring your Colorado Springs DMV proceedings lawyer to advocate for the best outcome for you.
+Call the Law Offices of Steven T. Rodemer for the experienced legal help you need.